ChristianMp15/PF_ITAI1378/README.md

 #Repository Structure

 The repositorie is organise into the following folders:
-- Laabs: Contains all the Lab assignements I completed.
+- Labs: Contains all the Lab assignements I completed.